booth-w/spotify-combine-liked-songs/README.md

 }
 ```

 A modal will be created when a user clicks the `Create Playlist` button.
 The modal will have an input for the playlist name, a list of the songs that the users have in common, and a button to create the playlist.
 The playlist name will have a placeholder name with a list of the users in the room separated by commas if there are more than two members.
-If there are, the last one will have and "and" before their name.
+If there are, the last one will have an "and" before their name.
 This was tested by creating a test function in a separate environment and testing it with different lengths of arrays.

 ```js
 function playlistNameTest(arr) {